 Therefore, you should never consider putting betta fish into cold water because it may prove fatal, so provide these beautiful creatures with cozy homes that are warm enough.

 What’s The Best Filter For A Betta Fish Tank?

 Bettas aren’t messy fish like goldfish, the filtration demand of Betta aquarium is not so high, but they absolutely need a filter.

 Now I know there are many people out there who swear that you don’t need a filter for them because they go to the surface of the water and breathe air, which is true.

 They do go to the surface of the water, and thanks to their labyrinth organ, they can breathe oxygen from the surrounding air when they need it.
 However, they’re still living in the water, and they poop in that water.

-After such a long waste starts to build up, and that water is going to get nasty.
-And no fish is going to be healthy, If it’s just living in its own filth.
+After such a few days waste starts to build up, and that water is going to get nasty.
+And no fish will remain healthy if it’s just living in its own filth.